tardate/LittleArduinoProjects/Electronics101/555Timer/BipolarLedFlasher/README.md

 By replacing the bipolar LED with two LEDs, and spliting the in & out paths, the effect is the same, but current draw is 25% less (~15mA).

+### Circuit Modifications

+* replaced the RC timer circuit with 1µF & 220kΩ.
+This slows the flashing (was a little fast) and means I can use small SMD ceramic capacitor instead of an electrolytic package.
+* tap the green LED with 1kΩ, to even the apparent brightness of the red and green LEDs.

 ## Construction